zuozhenggh/learning-library/developer-library/goldengate/golden-gate-for-big-data-workshop/GGBDWorkshop_GG4BD_210.md

 ‘pmpmysql’ will route the data from the local trail (on the source) to the remote trail (on the target).
 The replicat process ‘repmysql’ will read the remote trail files, and apply the changes to the MySQL database ‘ggtarget’

-### Objectives

 ### Time to Complete
 Approximately 30 minutes

-### What Do You Need?
-Your will need:

 User and Password

 User ID: ggadmin
 Password: Data1Integration! or oracle

-If already at a Unix prompt, you can access the Lab Menu by typing su – ggadmin
+If already at a Unix prompt, you can access the Lab Menu by typing:

+su – ggadmin
 Password = Data1Integration! or oracle
 Execute the alias ‘labmenu’